yuxi-liu-wired/dreamcore-extension/README.md

 5. Enjoy the cursed website.

 To go to a different website, you can change the `url` variable in `local_index.py` to the desired website.
-I'm sorry for the inconvenience, but as I said, the modern Internet is a mess.
+I'm sorry for the inconvenience, but getting the browser to dynamically run the script on every new page requires event listeners and message passing, and I'm out of stamina for doing that.

 ## Un-live demo